-- Covered farm vehicles must be operated by the farm/ranch owner, an employee, or a family member. - Transportation must be of agricultural commodities, livestock, machinery, or supplies to and from a farm or ranch. - Vehicles should not be operated for hire and should not transport hazardous materials requiring placarding.
+- Covered farm vehicles must be operated by the farm/ranch owner, an employee, or a family member. - Transportation must be of agricultural commodities, livestock, machinery, or supplies to and from a farm or ranch. - Vehicles operating under the covered farm vehicle exemption should only be used for farm operations.
+They should not be hired out for profit. - Vehicles operating under the covered farm vehicle exemption cannot transport any hazardous materials that require placarding.